tydmiller/Portfolio/README.md

 # Portfolio
-This includes a couple of projects and one of a custom game engine.
+Hello and welcome to my portfolio.
+This portfolio displays my talents in the field of computer graphics.
-The custom engine project is rather large in size so I to upload it as a zip.
+I am skilled in C++, OpenGL, Vulkan, GLSL, and 3D modeling/CAD.
+This includes a couple of games that I have made and some of my custom game engine examples and other project I have worked on

 **Software Engineer:**